This post summarizes two interesting opinions out of the Eastern and Northern Districts of Texas in November 2019.

 Id. (citing Milwaukee Elec.
 Tool Corp. v.
 Snap-On, Inc., 271 F. Supp.
 3d 990, 1027, 1029 (E.D.
 Wis.
 2017) (“[A] petitioner cannot be left with the option to institute a few grounds for IPR while holding some others in reserve for a second bite at the invalidity apple once in the district court.”).

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

 Aaron Pirouznia is an associate in the Dallas office of Fish & Richardson P.C.
-He was previously a summer associate with the firm in 2015 and 2016.
 Mr. Pirouznia’s practice includes all areas of commercial and intellectual property litigation, with an emphasis on complex patent litigation.
 He has worked on both offensive and defensive matters, litigating cases through trial and appeal.